ory/docs/docs/oathkeeper/pipeline/error.md

 ### Fallback

 Error handling can be set globally and per access rule.
-ORY Oathkeeper will first check for any access rule specific error handling before falling back to the globally defined error handling.
+Ory Oathkeeper will first check for any access rule specific error handling before falling back to the globally defined error handling.

-Similar to other pipeline handlers (authentication, authorization, mutation), you must enable the error handlers in the global ORY Oathkeeper config, except for the `json` error handler which is always enabled by default:
+Similar to other pipeline handlers (authentication, authorization, mutation), you must enable the error handlers in the global Ory Oathkeeper config, except for the `json` error handler which is always enabled by default:

 ```yaml